LeidyDoradoM/Kickstarter_Challenge/README.md

 ## Analysis and Challenges

-The analysis of the crowdfinding data is performed in two ways:
+The original data conveys information for different campaigns launch to financiate different types of playwriting, tv shows, musicals, movies; and the campaigns include analysis of the crowdfinding data is performed in two ways:

 * How the campaigns do based on the Launch Date:
 * How the campaigns do based on the Financial Goal